arthurgassner/swissenergy-frontend/docs/data_ingestion.md

 [^2]: It is quite unlikely you are the first person needing that wheel.
 The previous people having needed that wheel likely stumbled upon -- and solved -- problems you cannot yet envision.
 Building off their work, even if not _exactly_ what you had in mind, will likely win you time.

-To check we can access the data, let's load -- using the `entsoe-py` library -- the actual load and forecasted load for the first day of 2024:
+To ensure we can access the data, let's load -- using the `entsoe-py` library -- the actual load and forecasted load for the first day of 2024:

 ```python
 from entsoe import EntsoePandasClient